Ô Dissay

 Ô Dissay operates in a part of France that doesn't generate much restaurant press.
 Dissay is a small commune north of Poitiers in the Vienne department, a stretch of central-western France more associated with Romanesque churches and château corridors than with destination dining.

 The cuisine classification is modern, which in practice means a kitchen working with classical French technique but exercising discretion about when to follow convention and when to depart from it.
-At €€€ for this area, you are paying for ambition and execution — not for the address, the hotel affiliation, or the name above the door.
+At €€€ for this area, you are paying for ambition and execution; not for the address, the hotel affiliation, or the name above the door.
 The Michelin Plate, awarded in both 2024 and 2025, signals that Michelin's inspectors found the cooking consistently competent and worth recommending even without awarding a star.
 In a region where starred restaurants require longer drives, that distinction carries practical weight.

 If you have visited once and are planning a return, the most useful shift is timing. Ô Dissay's later evening sittings, where available, tend to have a quieter, more settled character than the peak dinner rush.
 Groups who have already worked through the menu on a first visit often find a later booking gives the table more room to breathe, service more attention per cover, the overall pace of the meal more control.
-If you came for a celebratory dinner on your first visit, a later, quieter return is worth considering for a more focused eating experience.
+If you came for a celebratory dinner on your first visit, a later, quieter return works for a more focused eating experience.
 Conversely, if you want the energy of a full room, book the earlier sitting.

 Booking is currently easy by the standards of the category.
 There is no waiting list, no timed release window, no need to monitor an app at midnight.
 For a Friday or Saturday evening, booking one to two weeks out is generally sufficient based on the venue's regional profile, though if your travel is fixed and a specific date is essential, two to three weeks' lead time removes any uncertainty.
 Midweek bookings are likely available with shorter notice.
 Given the Michelin Plate recognition, demand may grow through 2025, booking further out is a low-cost hedge.